Gilgamech/website/Gillogisms.md

 1. Roots are the shady part of the plant where it sells oxygen to bacteria, who pay in water.
 1. Rounded (river) rocks don't provide as good of an ecological habitat for wildlife (like bugs and snakes) as flat rocks. - Adrian Slade- 2023
 ### S
 1. S3 (Simple Storage Service) wants to achieve "six nines" (99.9999% uptime aka unavailable for less than 31.53 seconds per year), and could achieve this if they were an independent company.
 But the DNS, console, networking, operational, business, and brand parts of AWS get in the way and steal 3 of their 9s (aka make them unavailable for more than 8.76 hours but less than 87.6 hours in a year).
-The risk here isn't data <i>loss</i>, but data <i>unavailability</i>, where your files are offline for several hours at a time.
+The risk here isn't data __loss__, but data __unavailability__, where your files are offline for several hours at a time.
 This calls for a solution closer to the BC end of the spectrum between BC (business continuity) to DR (disaster recovery), such as heavy use of caching at various layers (browser, CDN, server, upstream cache, et cetera) and asynchronous jobs that can be delayed for hours or days.
 1. Salt makes olive oil burn more purely.
 1. Sameiotics - semiotic reuse within or across cultures.
 1. Saving Problems - when someone isn't ready to move on because they like to solve this problem.
 And so they either build part of their life around this - maybe making it a major issue, or taking it on as a hobby.
 Or making the problem happen again, so they can be in a familiar situation.
 It's escapism into problem solving, instead of narratives, as both are places that put the individual back in control.
 (Also how psychotic people meet people, according to that one test.)